Yedhubooshan/product-price-checker/README.md

 This program was written with reference from: https://www.youtube.com/watch?v=Bg9r_yLk7VY

+Run code in terminal to see colorful output!!

 Requirements:
   1. Python 3  https://www.python.org
   2. Packages: Copy paste the below line to install the packages in one go using cmd (Inside the python app directory)